hungptit/sbutils/README.md

 * TemporaryDirectory: Create a temporary folder and cleanup this folder when an object is destroyed.
 This class is very useful for writing unit tests.

-* SparseGraph: A simple graph data structure and some basic graph traversal algorithms such as DFS and BFS.
-The graph data structure is stored in CSR format for high performance graph applications with millions of vertexes.

 * Reader/Writer: For file I/O with leveldb.

 # FAQs #